This version of the platform is currently only available in Canada.

 = how much Band Bonus money each musician who is in a band receives that month

-- The more tickets and advertising sold per month, the more musicians can make per song stream that month.
+The more tickets and advertising sold per month, the more musicians can make per song stream that month.
 There will never be a cap musicians can make per song stream.
-SO ONLY BUY LIVE-MUSIC EVENT TICKETS THROUGH LIVE INDUSTRY RADIO SO MUSICIANS CAN MAKE A DECENT INCOME OFF OF THEIR SONG STREAMS ON OUR SITE EVERY MONTH.
+So please only buy live-music event tickets through live industry radio from now on so musicians here can make more per song stream on our platform every month.

 MUSICIANS, GET PAID FOR YOUR SONG STREAMS IN OUR OWN VERSION OF THE ROYALTY SYSTEM.